cerbrec/graphbook/readme.md

 # Key Features

 - Interactive Visualization: Real-time data interaction and model debugging, ideal for GenAI tasks like document classification, rephrasing, image processing, as well as more specific tasks, such as DNA sequencing, and protein folding.
-- Pre-built GenAI Models: Includes domain-specific models such as ProtGPT2 for protein design and SMILES-BERT for molecular prediction.
+- Pre-built GenAI Models: Includes pre-trained model templates like BERT, GPT, and T5, as well as domain-specific models such as ProtGPT2 for protein design and SMILES-BERT for molecular prediction.
 - Efficient Workflow: Automates data cleaning and other routine tasks, allowing you to focus on high-impact research.
 Explore 8-10 times more research ideas with Graphbook.

 ### Get started in no time